nikhil-thakkar/multi-module-dependency-setup/Readme.md

-# Multiple Module Dependency setup
+# Multiple Module Dependency setup :package:

 The purpose of this repo to demonstrate the use of a custom **Gradle** plugin to centralize the dependency management in multi-module app setup.